Arbitrary Source

 Note that if MIN and/or MAX parameters are specified, they must precede the defining expression.

 Charge and flux sources implement capacitors and inductors respectively.
-See charge and Flux Devices for details.
+See Charge and Flux Devices for details.

 If the source is a current, the direction of flow is into the positive node (n+).